WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 ## Something is broken?!?!?!?!

 Don't panic!
 Type `heroku logs` to see the error and info messages from the Heroku server!
 Find the error and Google it if the meaning isn't readily apparent!
 Some fixes to common errors are found below!

-### Migrate from Sequelize 3 to 4

-If you used to use Sequelize 3, keep in mind that Sequelize 4 has breaking changes!
-If you need to upgrade your app, refer to these [docs](http://docs.sequelizejs.com/manual/tutorial/upgrade-to-v4.html#breaking-changes), which guide you in the update process.

 ### Version Conflicts